datastax/adelphi/python/adelphi/README.md

 ### A quick note on keyspaces
 None of the commands above *require* you to specify keyspaces for export.
 If you do not supply the "--keyspaces" argument then *all* keyspaces will be considered for export.
 In either case the application will prune system keyspaces before performing the export.

+Both the "export-gemini" and "export-nb" commands can only operate against a single keyspace.
+Therefore these commands must be run against a Cassandra instance containing a single keyspace or the user must leverage the "--keyspaces" flag to specify only a single keyspce.
+If multiple keyspaces are selected the program will exit with an error message.

 ### A quick note on anonymization
 The anonymization process can be explicitly disabled using the "--no-anonymize" argument.